theguly/iris-doc-src/docs/source/operations/upgrades.rst

 Upgrades
 *********

 Most of the time, Iris handles upgrades of the database automatically when a new version is started, thus no specific actions are required.
-Please use the table below to assess if a manual action is required or not.
+**However**, some breaking changes might need manual intervention.
+Please use the table below to assess if a manual action is required.

 .. csv-table:: Versions upgrades
    :file: _rsrcs/versions_upgrades.csv
    :header-rows: 1
    :class: longtable

 .. admonition::  Caution
   :class: warning